Aenariss/bda-projekt-2/README.md

 - Updating the frontend only happens arbitrarily when a new block is added to the chain.
 The latest data can always be retrieved after a refresh (F5)
 - In case of problems, see the console.
 - If something is not displayed correctly, eg. a proposal didn't appear/diosappeared, it should be enough to refresh the page (F5) -- Better do this each time you click something.
+- Sometimes an event appears that should not appear

 #### Requirements:
 - npm